DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/03_choice_point.md

 ## The Activation Protocols

-But for those ready to choose the first path, I discovered evidence of activation protocols - methods for consciously accessing the genetic inheritance from the original titans:
+But for those ready to choose the first path, I discovered evidence of activation protocols - methods for consciously accessing the genetic inheritance from **The Werdh-anes**:

 **Consciousness development practices** that can activate dormant genetic switches **Direct experience methods** that bypass the psychological programming